 This is how fresh grape leaves are kept fresh for years – packed inside plastic bottles!
 I brought these leaf-packed bottles from Baku – courtesy of some of my wonderful relatives.

 You see, spring is being late this year in Azerbaijan.
-I hear it is still chilly and the days of making dolma from fresh vine leaves are lying far ahead, as there is just not enough sunshine to wake up the vines’ from winter’s sleep.
+I hear it is still chilly and the days of making dolma from fresh vine leaves are lying far ahead, as there is just not enough sunshine to wake up the vines’ from a long winter’s sleep.
 Here in Long Beach, on the other hand, spring has come long ago, although the days are way chillier for a typical California spring.
-But still, the grapes are being nice to us and providing us with enough leaves to keep our ever growing dolma appetites sated.
+But still, the grapes are being nice to us and providing us with enough leaves to keep our ever-growing dolma appetites sated.
 The grapevine, by the way, is courtesy of my father-in-law who planted it for us for both grapes and leaves, and we can’t thank him enough for this.

 Here’s another way to store fresh grape leaves – pack them inside ziploc bags and freeze!

-When a dolma making day comes, which happens haphazardly when I suddenly feel I can squeeze in some time from my busy schedule to roll mounds of leaves, I mobilize the family to pick the leaves for me as I prepare the filling.
-They do a good job, the kids and M. They pick young, tender leaves that have no blemish.
-I blanch the leaves and stuff them with the herb-infused meat filling, then cook the stuffed bundles until they are tender and succulent.
+When the dolma making day comes, which happens haphazardly when I suddenly feel I can squeeze in some time from my busy schedule to roll mounds of leaves, I mobilize the family to pick the leaves for me as I prepare the filling.
+They do a good job, the kids and Murat.
+They pick young, tender leaves that have no blemish.
+I blanch the leaves and stuff them with the herb-packed meat filling, then cook the stuffed bundles until they are tender and succulent.
 Then we all indulge in one of the most delicious culinary inventions in the world.
 Dolma.
 We all love it.
 Big time.

-Good thing is dolma has no season – we can have it any time of year.
+Good thing is dolma has no season—we can have it any time of year.
 I make it in winter, too, when fresh leaves are not available.
 I either use canned leaves that I buy from Middle Eastern stores, or better yet, I use fresh grape leaves preserved in special ways.
 Yes, fresh leaves in the middle of winter!
 How and where do the leaves stay fresh?
 Let me tell you.